 A successful job search should begin long before graduation!
 In today's competitive job market, students should begin working on a career/professional development plan the moment they begin their studies.
-In addition to the University Career Center on the Downtown Campus, WVU SPH students can now schedule one-on-one appointments with the SPH Career Services Team within the Office of Academic and Student Affairs.
+In addition to the Purpose Centers on the Downtown Campus, SPH students can now schedule one-on-one appointments with the Student Affairs Outreach Coordinator or HSC Career Development Specialist.
 These one-on-one appointments can be used to work on resumes, CVs, job offer negotiation techniques, mock interviews and many other topics.
-The SPH Career Services Team also works on providing professional development programming and events for the entire student body.
-To schedule an appointment, please email Mr. Scot McIntosh, Ms. Bradlee Hartman, or Ms. Tessa Congo
+The OASA team also works on providing professional development programming and events for the entire student body.

-Additionally, all SPH students will also be required to take PUBH 200 (Introduction to Public Health Careers & Info) and PUBH 400 (Professional Field Experience Prep Seminar) prior to program completion.
+Additionally,all SPH students will also be required to take PUBH 200 (Introduction to Public Health Careers & Info) and PUBH 400 (Professional Field Experience Prep Seminar) prior to program completion.